leandrozapata/mcp-server-example/README.md

 - List all tasks
 - Mark tasks as completed
 - In-memory storage (tasks are lost when the server restarts)
+- HTTP API for integration with web applications
+- MCP compatibility for AI assistants

 ## Installation